Revised Version: New version

 The revisers were charged with introducing alterations only if they were deemed necessary to be more accurate and faithful to the original Greek and Hebrew texts.
 In the New Testament alone more than 30,000 changes were made, over 5,000 on the basis of what were considered better Greek manuscripts.
 The work was begun in 1879, with the entire work completed in 1885.
 (The RV Apocrypha came out in 1894.)

 The 1885 Revised Version was the first post–King James Version modern English Bible to gain popular acceptance.
 It was used and quoted favorably by ministers, authors, and theologians in the late 1800s and throughout the 1900s, such as Andrew Murray, T. Austin-Sparks, Watchman Nee, H.L.
 Ellison, F.F.
 Bruce, and Clarence Larkin, in their works.
 Other enhancements introduced in the RV include arrangement of the text into paragraphs, formatting Old Testament poetry as indented poetic lines instead of prose, and the inclusion of marginal notes to alert the reader to variations in wording in ancient manuscripts.
 The Apocrypha in the Revised Version became the first printed edition in English to offer the complete text of Second Esdras, inasmuch as damage to one 9th-century manuscript had caused 70 verses to be omitted from previous editions and printed versions, including the King James Version.

-In the United States, the Revised Version was adapted and revised as the "Revised Version, Standard American Edition" (the American Standard Version) in 1901.
-It was also known colloquially as the "American Revised Version" early on.
-Then eventually the wording "American standard Version" became they accepted normal usage.
-The American Standard Version of 1901 is very similar to the Revised Version of 1885 in wording and style, with minor variations in wording in the ASV considered to be slightly more accurate.
-One example being the word "heavens" in the plural form in Genesis 1:1, in the American Standard Version, from the Hebrew, whereas in the 1885 Revised Version, it has the singular form "heaven" in that verse, as in the KJV.
-One other noticeable difference is the American Standard Version's much more frequent use of "Jehovah" to represent the Tetragrammaton in the Old Testament, rather than "the L" that is used more in the 1885 Revised Version.
+In the United States, the Revised Version was adapted and revised as the "Revised Version, Standard American Edition" in 1901, now typically called the "American Standard Version".
+The American Standard Version of 1901 is very similar to the Revised Version of 1885 in wording and style, with minor variations.
+One example being the word "heavens" in the plural form in Genesis 1:1, in the American Standard Version, as in the Hebrew, whereas in the 1885 Revised Version it has the singular form "heaven" in that verse, as in the KJV.
+One other noticeable difference is the American Standard Version's much more frequent use of "Jehovah" to represent the Tetragrammaton in the Old Testament, rather than "the LORD" that is used more in the 1885 Revised Version.

 The 1885 Revised Version and the 1901 American Revision are among the Bible versions authorized for use in services of the Episcopal Church and also of the Church of England.